Find tools for communicating with your students online at UBC. All tools recommended by the LT Hub receive central technical and pedagogical support.

 General Tips

-- If you plan to use announcements as weekly check-ins, share them at the same time each week, so students learn when to expect them and pay attention.
+- Use announcements consistently with students to establish and maintain an online presence, especially in fully online courses.
+If you plan to use announcements as weekly check-ins, share them at the same time each week.
+This consistency helps students learn when to expect announcements and pay attention.

 - Help keep students on track by linking directly to any assignments or materials mentioned in the announcements.